tarantool/doc/doc/reference/tooling/tt_cli/start.rst

 *   ``config.yaml`` -- a :ref:`YAML configuration <configuration>` that defines
     the cluster topology and settings.
-    It can either contain an explicit configuration in the YAML format, or point to a centralized configuration storage (for Enterprise Edition).
+    It can either contain an explicit configuration in the YAML format or point to a centralized configuration storage (for Enterprise Edition).
 *   ``instances.yml`` -- a file that defines the list of cluster instances to run in the current environment.